Gui-mp8/news-extractor/README.md

 curl -i http://0.0.0.0:8000/content/keyword=pandas
 ```

-Or you can make a test with python:
+Or you can make a test with any language:
 ```
+# Python Example:

 import requests

 response = requests.get("http://0.0.0.0:8000/content/keyword=pandas")